 2008 – 2016

 In 2008, the design firm Lippincott simplified the Intuit logo and repainted it in blue.
 The brand name is now in a thinner font than the original version.
-All letters are aligned in height, despite different cases: “I” and “T” appear as uppercase, while “u” and “n” are lowercase.
+All letters are aligned in height, despite differing case: “I” and “T” appear in uppercase, while “u” and “n” are lowercase.
 The circular dots above both Ts make the glyphs resemble the silhouettes of people with outstretched arms.
 This reminds us of the brand’s main goal: offering useful programs for humanity.
 The softened edges of the letters create a sense of care and safety.

 2016 – 2022